FAQs pertaining to financial aid for Fall 2015

 You may be dropped from the classes you enrolled in during Early Priority Registration and prevented from registering for the Final Priority Registration if you do not have a fee deferment from financial aid or you have not paid your tuition fees by July 8th.

-See above on how to obtain a financial aid fee deferment.
-Check your fee deferment status on My SFSU at https://www.sfsu.edu/online/login.htm
+how to obtain a financial aid fee deferment.
+Check your fee deferment status on your SF State Gateway at https://gateway.sfsu.edu

 My Satisfactory Academic Progress appeal was approved for this current semester.
 I successfully completed the required units this semester but there is an academic progress hold for next semester.
 Why?

-If you have successfully completed the number of required units as stated on your Academic Progress Appeal Response Form then the hold for the following semester will be automatically waived once those completed units are officially posted by the Registrar.
+If you have successfully completed the condition stated on your Academic Progress Appeal Response Form then the hold for the following semester will be automatically waived once those completed units are officially posted by the Registrar.
 This usually occurs a few weeks after the end of each semester.
 As long as you are sure that the required units were successfully completed then you just need to wait until the official grade posting takes place.
 Meanwhile you can still register for classes for the following semester regardless of the academic progress hold.

 When is financial aid disbursed?